1. What are the dates of the January Term in 2020?

 A. It is available through the Office of the Registrar at http://www.drake.edu/registrar/registration/.

 There also are course descriptions available on the J-Term webpage.

-A. Registration for on-campus courses will begin on Monday, April 2.
+A. Registration for on-campus courses will begin on Monday, April 1.
 Priority will be given to students based on their earned credit hours.
-Students* become eligible to register for 2019 J-term at the same time they become eligible to register for the Summer and Fall 2018 semesters.
-Specific registration times are available on the Office of the Registrar’s web site at http://www.drake.edu/registrar/registration/.
+Students* become eligible to register for 2020 J-term at the same time they become eligible to register for the Summer and Fall 2019 semesters.
+Specific registration times are available on the Office of the Registrar web site at http://www.drake.edu/registrar/registration/.

 *See Q11 for more information about who is eligible to register for a J-term course.

-A. For travel courses, students may search for and apply to a travel course via the Drake International web site.
-Applications and materials will be managed using a software tool called Terra Dotta.
-The applications will progress through stages (“pending,” “approved,” etc.) as students submit their application materials, pay their travel deposits, and clear eligibility requirements.
-Once students satisfy all requirements, their application status will change to “Accepted.”
-When accepted students are ready to commit to the program, their application status will be changed to “Committed,” and they will be officially placed onto the course roster by the Office of the Registrar.
-The initial application deadline is April 15.
+B. For travel courses, students may search for and apply to a travel course via the Drake International web site and via Terra Dotta, which is an online tool that manages applications and materials.
+The applications will progress through stages (“pending,” “approved,” etc.) as students submit their application materials and clear eligibility requirements.
+Once students satisfy all requirements, their application status will change to “Accepted” or “Waitlisted” if the program is full.
+When accepted students are ready to commit to the program, they need to log into Terra Dotta and change their application status to “Committed”.
+Once students are Committed, they will be placed onto the official course roster by the Office of the Registrar.
+Committed students also will be charged a $500 non-refundable deposit to their student account.
+The priority application deadline is April 15th.

 A. For all travel courses, students must have a minimum cumulative GPA of 2.50 and no major student conduct violations.
 Each travel course may have additional registration requirements based on the nature or constraints of the course.
 Registration eligibility criteria for each course are displayed above the course description of each course on the schedule of classes.

 6. Why are there so many registration requirements for travel courses?